rpmzine/picard-plugins-rpmzine/grouping_tagger/README.md

 - Tag customization: Select or enter custom text for each detection type
 - Fixed tag actions: Apply specific tags directly from right-click menu
 - Live preview of tag combinations

+### 3.1.2

+- Picard 3.0 compatibility: `enable(api)` V3 API; actions registered via `api.register_*` with classes
+- Fixed "name 'Qt' is not defined" error when importing the plugin on first run
+- `TITLE` attribute added to all action classes for correct menu label display in Picard 3.0

 ### 1.0.0